Feb 4 is World Cancer Day

 Feb 4 is World Cancer Day!

-This year the charity behind the annual event, Union for International Cancer Control, is launching a three-year-long campaign to raise awareness of the importance of catching the disease early.
-In 2018 they estimate that almost 5 million of the 18 million people diagnosed with cancer could have been detected soon and therefore treated more effectively.
+The charity behind the annual "World Cancer Day" event, Union for International Cancer Control, is in its second of a three-year-long campaign to raise awareness of the importance of catching the disease early.
+They estimate that almost 5 million of the 18 million people diagnosed with cancer could have benefited from early detection and therefore treated more effectively.

 Cancer care costs are a financial burden to patients, their families, and society as a whole.
 Medical expenses from cancer care in the United States alone estimated to exceed $125 billion.
 As the population ages, costs are expected to continue to increase as cancer prevalence rises.
 In addition, expensive precision cancer immunotherapy and targeted treatment strategies are becoming the standard of care and will most likely increase cancer costs.